suknuk/meta-search-engine/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/schulcloud/meta-search-engine.svg)](https://hub.docker.com/r/schulcloud/meta-search-engine/builds/)

 This is a meta search engine to join the forces of several Schul-Cloud search engines.
+The meta-search-engine is part of a [greater project][project] to scale up the content search and [this issue][issue] is the reason why it was created.

 This is part of the minimal working prototype.
 This README file must explain,